andrew-garrett/oakd-research/README.md

     - "nesterov": (bool) indicate whether or not to use nesterov-accelerated optimization
     - "weight_decay": (float) the desired weight decay
     - "optimizer": (str) the desired optimization algorithm, one of those available in torch.optim
-    - "scheduler": (bool) when false trains with an adaptive learning rate scheduler based on validation loss (ReduceLRonPlateau), and when true trains with a cosine-annealing with linear warmup scheduler.
+    - "scheduler": (bool) when false trains with an adaptive learning rate scheduler based on validation loss (ReduceLRonPlateau), and when true trains with a cosine-annealing with linear warmup scheduler
     - "ignore_index": (int | list[int]) specifying the indices to ignore in loss computation
+    - "precision": (str) the precision, one of ["32-true", "16-mixed"]
+    - "normalize": (bool) whether or not to apply normalization to the samples
+    - "export": (bool) whether or not to export the final trained model to ONNX format

 ### Autocapture:
 ```